 Richard Petty has the most Daytona 500 wins with seven

-For those who know NASCAR, it shouldn’t be a surprise to see Richard Petty at the top of the Daytona 500 wins list.
-After all, “The King” has the most NASCAR Cup Series victories with an even 200, which includes seven wins at the Daytona 500.
+It shouldn’t be surprising for those who know NASCAR to see Richard Petty at the top of the Daytona 500 wins list.
+After all, “The King” has the most NASCAR Cup Series victories with an even 200, including seven wins at the Daytona 500.

 Cale Yarborough won “The Great American Race” on four occasions